 Jenni Toivoniemi is a screenwriter and a director from Helsinki.
 Jenni Toivoniemi’s first film as a director, The Date has been selected to several major festivals and it won the Jury Award in the International Short Film Competition in Sundance Film Festival and Special Mention from the Youth Jury in Berlinale 2013.
 Jenni Toivoniemi did her BA in literature and theatre studies at Helsinki University and is now finishing her MA in screenwriting and directing in ELO Film School Helsinki.
 She has studied screenwriting in international workshops including Script & Pitch and Berlinale Talent Campus Script Station.
 Her first feature as writer, Korso, together with Kirsikka Saari premiered in 2014 at Edinburgh International Film Festival.
 Currently she is working with several feature scripts and a new short film.

-Kirsikka Saari is a screenwriter living in Helsinki.
+Kirsikka Saari is a screenwriter and director living in Helsinki.
 She was Oscar nominated for the short film Do I Have to Take Care of Everything?.
-She has also written a miniseries Paradise for YLE, which was chosen to Prix Europa, and a feature film Korso (together with Jenni Toivoniemi, dir.
-Akseli Tuomivaara).
-Her short films have been awarded e.g. in Aspen Shortsfest, Tampere Film Festival, Helsinki Short Film Festival and Hamedan International Film Festival for Children and Young Adults.
+She has written scripts for feature films Stupid Young Heart (dir.
+Selma Vilhunen), Korso (with Jenni Toivoniemi, dir.
+Akseli Tuomivaara), and a miniseries Paradise (dir.
+Reetta Aalto) for YLE, which was chosen to Prix Europa.
+She wrote and directed a short film After the Reunion, which was selected to the Palm Springs Shortfest and the Karlovy Vary International Film Festival in 2017.
+Her first play Depression Comedy will premiere in the National Theatre in November 2017.
 She has graduated from Helsinki University and ELO Film School Helsinki / Aalto University School of Arts, Design and Architecture.

 Venla Hellstedt studied literature and film in London and gained an MSc in Social Anthropology from the London School of Economics and Political Science.
 She has worked in a number of documentary, drama, VOD and news productions for BBC, ITV, Discovery Channel and YLE.
 Venla returned to work in her native Helsinki in 2009, after nearly 14 years in the UK, and has since worked as a Producer of many award winning Finnish films and international co-productions.
 She has taken part in several international film professionals' courses, such as EAVE Producers' Workshop.